zalando/skipper/docs/operation/operation.md

-This will set DisableKeepAlives on the [http.Transport](https://golang.org/pkg/net/http/#Transport) to disable HTTP keep-alives and to only use the connection for single request.
+This will set DisableKeepAlives on the [http.Transport](https://golang.org/pkg/net/http/#Transport) to disable HTTP keep-alive and to only use the connection for single request.

     -max-idle-connection-backend int
         sets the maximum idle connections for all backend connections